DevFacto/javascript-master-class/content/mvc-angular-app.md

 Hold on there, we're not done yet.

+If we open Web Inspector, we can see that we have a single error; Angular is complaining that we don't yet have a module called 'myApp'

 ###We need a module!
 Let's get started creating our angular app so that ng-app attribute actually has something to grab onto.